humdrum-tools/humdrum-documentation/guide/ch34/index.md

-example, much more sophisticated approaches to segmentation can be created by using some of the layer techniques described in the [next Chapter.](/guide/ch35) Similarly, the pattern searches could easily be expanded to look at other parameters typical of \"complete serialism\"
+example, much more sophisticated approaches to segmentation can be created by using some of the layer techniques described in the [next Chapter.](/guide/ch35) Similarly, the pattern searches could easily be expanded to look at other parameters typical of "complete serialism"
 \-- such as durations, dynamics, articulation marks, and so on.